-The aim of this module is to provide a common base representation of python source code for projects such as pychecker, pyreverse, pylint… Well, actually the development of this library is essentially governed by pylint’s needs.
-It used to be called logilab-astng.
+The aim of this module is to provide a common base representation of python source code.
+It is currently the library powering pylint’s capabilities.

 Extract the tarball, jump into the created directory and run:

 Tests are in the ‘test’ subdirectory.
-To launch the whole tests suite at once, you can use unittest discover:
+To launch the whole tests suite, you can use either tox or pytest:

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.